OWASP/www-event-2023-Global-AppSec-Dublin/pages/trainings.md

 #### Training subject to change based on trainer availability and meeting the number of students per trainer request.

-TBD - Check back later

 <!-- ## Pricing
-1-day course : $850<br>
-2-day course: $1700<br>
+2-day course: 1700 Euros<br>
-3-day course: $2550<br>

-All training will be held at the Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States.
+All training will be held at the Convention Center of Dublin
 <br><br>
-3-day training courses will be held November 14-16<br>
-2-day training courses will be held November 15-16<br>
+2-day training courses will be held February 13-14<br>
-1-day training courses will be held on November 16.

 <section class='training'>
 {% if site.data.trainings.size > 0 %}